 Nevada State Railroad Museum

 If you’re a train geek, like our whole family is, the Nevada State Railroad Museum will be one of your favorite stops.
-With a large collection of both locally used and internationally famous train engines and cars, the Railroad Museum is great for all ages and levels of interest.
+With a large collection of both locally used and internationally famous train engines and cars, the Railroad Museum is one of the best things to do in the Ren-Tahoe area and is great for all ages and levels of interest.
 There are even model trains if that’s your thing.

 The Nevada State Railroad Museum has a nice amount of outdoor space, as well as an audio tour.
 Allot up to two hours for a visit.
 After your morning hike this stop is perfect for either cooling off or warming up… because Reno Tahoe weather will give the extreme on either side.